averycxyz/todo-list-app/README.md

 # TODO

-- mutation deleteTodo
+- mutation deleteTodo in the api
-- Add CRUD operations to client
+- finish adding CRUD operations to client
 - client UI with tailwind css